OkayOkayOkayOkayOkayOkay/illagerblabber/README.md

 ## What is this monstrosity?

-IllagerBlabber adds totally necessary, definitely-not-annoying professional voice lines to Minecraft's illagers.
+IllagerBlabber adds totally necessary, definitely-not-annoying professional voice lines to all illagers.
 Now when a pillager is about to murder you, he'll let you know with a charming one-liner!

 Ever wondered what Vindicators say before chopping you in half?
 No? **WELL NOW YOU'LL KNOW ANYWAY.**